IDizor/DemeoTuner/README.md

 - Mass effect for Courage Shanty bard ability;
 - No penalty for Healing Potion for downed allies;
 - Disconnected player can make a turn when reconnected;
+- Added limit for spawning extra enemies on a level.
 - and more.

 ## Installation